RoshandaNixon/lambda-python-data-validation/README.md

 2. **Sam CLI**
 3. **Docker**
 4. **Download the boilerplate Lambda function locally**
+5. Replace the boilerplate code with code provided in the `lambda_function.py` provided in this repository.
-- Update the code to reflect your S3 error bucket name.
+6. Update the code to reflect your S3 error bucket name.
 Also tailor the product and item lists to reflect your CVS file columns based on your specific use case.

 ## Usage
-The event driven function will automatically validate CSV files when uploaded to an S3 bucket.
+The event driven function will automatically validate data in CSV files when uploaded to an S3 bucket.
+If errors in the file are detected, the file will be moved to a specified errors bucket.
-Run the script using sam cli:
+Manually invoke the function using the sam cli:
-- `sam local invoke -e event.json` to test locally
+- `sam local invoke -e event.json` to test locally before deploying to AWS
-- `sam remote invoke arn:aws:lambda:...:YourFunctionName --event-file event.json` to manually invoke after uploading complete function to AWS
+- `sam remote invoke arn:aws:lambda:...:YourFunctionName --event-file event.json` to manually invoke after deploying completed function to AWS

-After uploaded the completed function to AWS, you must create a trigger for your Lambda function.
+After uploading the completed function to AWS, you must create the trigger for your Lambda function.
-1. Click Add Trigger
+1. In the Lambda console, Add Trigger
-2. Source: S3
+2. Select a Source: S3
+3. Choose your default bucket (not the error bucket)
-3. Change to "PUT"
+4. Change Event types to "PUT" only
-4. Save
+5. Save
+6. Test functionality by uploading your CSV file to the default S3 bucket

 ## Functionality